 Welcome to the academic staff page for the University of Nottingham Lincoln Medical School in partnership with the University of Lincoln.

 As our name suggests, the School consists of staff from both institutions.
 The University of Lincoln academic team is led by Professor Danny McLaughlin (Associate Dean) and consists of Dr Gill Garden, Dr Runa Saha and Dr David O'Brien.
-The University of Nottingham academic team consists of Professor Gillian Pinner (Vice Dean, Clinical Affairs), Professor Alistair Warren (Vice Dean, Early Years & BMedSci), Dr Pam Hagan (Director of Student Wellbeing) and Dr Peter Speight (Acting Director of Admissions, Lincoln).
+The University of Nottingham academic team consists of Professor Gillian Pinner (Vice Dean, Clinical Affairs), Professor Alistair Warren (Vice Dean, Early Years & BMedSci), and Dr Pam Hagan (Director of Student Wellbeing).

 This team of experienced individuals is supported by the work of many other colleagues from both institutions.
 Find out more about the course directors and management team at the University of Nottingham School of Medicine.